ruanbekker/ruanbekker.github.io/source/_posts/2018-04-29-running-a-3-node-elasticsearch-cluster-with-docker-compose-on-your-laptop-for-testing.markdown

 title: "Running a 3 Node Elasticsearch Cluster with Docker Compose on your Laptop for testing"
 date: 2018-04-29 13:43:35 -0400
 comments: true
-categories: ["docker", "elasticsearch", "docker-compose", "development"]
+categories: ["docker", "elasticsearch", "docker-compose", "kibana", "development"]
 ---

 Having a Elasticsearch cluster on your laptop with Docker for testing is great.
 And in this post I will show you how quick and easy it is, to have a 3 node elasticsearch cluster running on docker for testing.